 Norman Sakata, Chairman of the Board

 This third-generation Kona coffee farmer has worked diligently for forty-four years building the Kona Coffee Cultural Festival into the successful event it is today.

 Valerie Corcoran, Festival President

-Corcoran’s involvement with the Festival started twenty-nine years ago when she served on the Farm Fair committee.
+Corcoran’s involvement with the Festival started over thirty years ago when she served on the Farm Fair committee.

 Goshi Ogawara, Second Vice President

 Malia Bolton Hind, Third Vice President

-Bolton is the Director of Operations of Kona Coffee & Tea Company.
-She has served as a Festival Board of Director for twelve years.
+Bolton Hind is the Director of Operations of Kona Coffee & Tea Company.
+She has served as a Festival Board of Director for fourteen years.

 Linda Nagai, Fourth Vice President

 Nagai grew up in Kona and has been working in the travel industry for over 30 years.
-She has been an active Festival board member for eleven years.
+She has been an active Festival board member for thirteen years.

 Jean Kadooka, Secretary

-Born and raised on a coffee farm in South Kona, Jean has volunteered as Festival secretary for thirty-seven years.
+Born and raised on a coffee farm in South Kona, Jean has volunteered as Festival secretary for thirty-nine years.

 Fanny Au Hoy

 Goto, producer of the Festival’s Aloha Makahiki Concert, draws noted Hawaiian musicians to the event along with his esteemed wife and kumu hula Mika Keale-Goto.
-He has served on the Festival board for six years.
+He has served on the Festival board for seven years.

 A retired teacher, Pam previously worked for Chaminade University mentoring new teachers placed in Kona schools.
-She heads up the button sales committee and has served for five years.
+She heads up the button sales committee and has served for six years.

 A multi-generational Kona coffee farmer, Kurashige is active with the Kona Young Farmers.
-He has been serving on the Festival for ten years.
+He has been serving on the Festival for eleven years.

 Hideki heads the UCC Ueshima Coffee Company retail at the UCC farm in Holualoa.
 He studied at Kobe Gakuin University and now makes Kailua Kona his home.